 Can I come out to the track and pay to run my car or motorcycle?
 AMP does not hold “track” days open to the public.
 The facility is available to clubs and track day organizations that hold events for their member/participants.
 If you would like to drive the track contact one of the Local clubs such as: ProAutoSports, NASA-AZ (Pro Racing), PCA-AZ Region (Porsche Club of America http://az.pca.org/, XCEL Track Days for motorcycles http://xceltrackdays.com, and SCCA http://azscca.com.

 Are drifting events allowed at AMP?
 No. The tire-smoke, squealing tires and loud engine noises that are produced by drifting cars are not “neighbor friendly.”

 Don’t the noisy jets from Luke AFB exceed the AMP sound meter limit?
-Yes they do, however AMP has data recording sound meters strategically placed on the property that indicate if loud noises are from LUKE AFB jets or cars on the track.
+Yes, however AMP has data recording sound meters strategically placed on the property that indicate if loud noises are from LUKE AFB jets or vehicles on the track.

 How many people can be allowed on site at any given time?
 AMP’s Special Use Permit allows for a maximum of 200 people to be on site at any time.
 Gates open at 8:00 AM with the facility vacated by 5:00 PM.

-Can races be held at AMP?
-Yes with the same 94dB sound limit for each participating vehicle or motorcycle.
+Can clubs race at AMP?
+Yes, with the same 94dB sound limit for each participating vehicle or motorcycle.